AkumaNZ/ChessBotPy/README.md

 ## Known issues:

 -   Lichess parser does not handle interrupts in analysis mode.
--   Should we send full board state from JS every time?

 ## Todo

--   Make PV selectable from table
--   Run engine button
 -   User set volume and pitch of TTS
 -   Refactor config stuff to seperate module
 -   Refactor stuff into own functions
 -   Send engine data to client
     -   FEN
--   Create panel for PVs
-    -   Include CP
-    -   Map color of arrows to PV table somehow
 -   Console
     -   Add logs
         -   Best move, etc